Asana/bazels3cache/README.md

+# [DEPRECATED] This project is no longer maintained

+As of December 2022, Asana is no longer using bazels3cache internally.
+See [the Bazel documentation](https://bazel.build/remote/caching#cache-backend) for potential alternatives.

-# Web server for proxying Bazel remote cache requests to S3
+# Web server for proxying Bazel remote cache requests to S3.

 `bazels3cache` is a simple web server that supports basic WebDAV (`GET`, `PUT`, `HEAD`, and `DELETE`), and proxies those requests through to S3.
 You can use it